Applying for a Schengen Visa from the U.K.

 AXA offers several Schengen Visa compliant insurance policies for travel in Europe, from a low-cost option, priced at as little as €0.99 ($1.11) per day of your trip.
 We also offer a more extensive policy, as well as multi-trip insurance that will cover you for ongoing visits.
 None of these policies will require you to pay an excess fee on medical costs.

 We also offer comprehensive products, like our international health insurance, for those planning a longer stay.

 How to apply for Schengen visa in other countries ?

 Frequently asked questions about applying for a Schengen Visa in the U.K.

 You will need to apply for a multiple-entry Schengen Visa.
-These can come in double or triple-entry visas, or longer-term ones that allow you to make multiple trips over a period of one, three or five years.
+These can come in double or triple-entry visas or longer-term ones that allow you to make multiple trips over a period of one or three or five years.